 Pokémon - Eye on the Prize

-Ryan is the author of the just-released book, Pokémon Cards – The Unofficial Ultimate Collector’s Guide ($21.99, Krause Publications).
+Ryan is the author of Pokémon Cards – The Unofficial Ultimate Collector’s Guide ($21.99, Krause Publications).
 He is also the creator and driving force of PrimetimePokémon.
 It's a hotly watched YouTube channel with more than 400,000 subscribers.
 His channel attracts nearly as many people who live in Minneapolis.

 It was the success of his YouTube channel and interaction with his audience that sold us on Ryan as an author.
 His ability to take his hobby and share it globally is impressive.
 How the world has reacted illustrates the direction of the collecting community.
 His book is packed with 8,000 Trading Card Game cards and values.
 It is the first of its kind and an essential reference for fellow fans.

 Pokémon is riding yet another wave of popularity with the ubiquitous Pokémon GO.
 Editor Kris Manty, who worked with Ryan on his book, sat down with him to talk.
 The conversation includes his book, unique universe, his YouTube success and how the heck he accumulated 100,000 Pokémon cards in his private collection.